ericwq/gskills/docs/response.md

 ### Decode header

-`operateHeaders()` creates stream based on information provided by `MetaHeadersFrame`.
+For each client request, `operateHeaders()` creates stream based on information provided by `MetaHeadersFrame`.
 Then it checks the stream to make sure it's validity.
 The final step is calling `handle()` to process the gRPC request.

 - `http2Server.operateHeaders()` calls `state.decodeHeader()` to decode the HTTP headers from `MetaHeadersFrame`.
   - `state.decodeHeader()` is actually `decodeState.decodeHeader()`.